The following are three of the biggest employers of medical billers and coders in the state of Alabama:

 2. Tuscaloosa, AL

-Although the city of Tuscaloosa only employs around 130 medical billers and coders, these workers make an average of $17.50 an hour, which is the highest hourly rate of any city in Alabama.
-The average annual salary is $35,670.
-The biggest earners in the city make around $56,620 per annum, while those in the bottom 10th percentile make an average of $20,780.
+Although the city of Tuscaloosa only employs around 140 medical billers and coders, these workers make an average of $16.71 an hour.
+The average annual salary is $36,120.

 3. Huntsville, AL